emma-k-alexandra/BTree/README.md

 ```

 ## Disclaimer & Warnings
 This is not a production-ready package.

 The current implementation of this B-Tree does not replicate the performance characteristics of a B-Tree as expected.
+Currently, BTree performs searches and inserts at the expected speed of a B-Tree.
+However, BTree uses far more space than expected.
+Additionally, BTree does not currently support deletion of records.

 ## Design
 This B-Tree implementation is designed to use exclusively Swift, and relies heavily on [`Codable`](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types).
 I believe that `Codable` provides a friendly interface for storing and retrieving information from disk & will continue relying on `Codable` in the future.